dabeaz/curio/README.rst

 **Q: How fast is curio?**

-A: In preliminary benchmarking of a simple echo server, curio runs about 50-70% faster than ``asyncio``.
-It runs about 30-40% faster than Twisted and about 10-15% slower than gevent, both running on Python 2.7.
+A: In preliminary benchmarking of a simple echo server, curio runs about 80-100% faster than ``asyncio``.
+It runs about 40-50% faster than Twisted and at about the same speed as gevent.
 This is on OS-X so your mileage might vary.
 See the ``examples/benchmark`` directory of the distribution for this testing code.

 **Q: Is curio going to evolve into a framework?**